Sage Steppe Native Seed Summit

 Theory Behind Partnerships- Kathryn Prive, The Understory Initiative

-Native seed Partnerships: Successes and Lessons learned - Alexis Larsen, IAE
+Native Seed Partnerships: Successes and Lessons learned - Alexis Larsen, IAE

 1:00 pm - 2:00 pm - Lunch- provided with RSVP